Current Residents(NOTE: Until 2011, this program was known as NHMI's Athletic Training Fellowship.)

 Justin Bric, ATC

 Justin received his BS in athletic training from the University of Wisconsin-Madison in December 2010.
 He was most excited about the rare opportunity to gain the broad exposure and experience this residency offers with multiple medical specialties so early in his career.
 Justin likes to snowboard (in Wisconsin??!!), golf, workout and play sports.
 He included this fun fact in his "tell us about yourself" essay: He can drive an Zamboni ice resurfacer!
-Justin is attending medical school at the Medical College of Wisconsin in Milwaukee.
+Justin is currently an Orthopedic Surgery Resident at the Medical College of Wisconsin in Milwaukee.

 Nora Beltz, PhD, ATC, CSCS

 Nora received her Masters in athletic training from Plymouth State University in June 2010.
 She received her BA in biology from Colby (Maine) College and worked briefly in that field before deciding to pursue athletic training.
 The Fellowship, she believes, has made her a better athletic trainer by exposing her to multiple physicians/professionals in the sports medicine team and significantly broadening her experience.
 Nora enjoys multiple outdoor activities and has done a fair amount of traveling including a study-abroad stint in London.
 UPDATE: Nora has completed her PhD in Kinesiology at UConn and is an Assistant Professor at Northern Vermont University-Johnson.
 She is contributing to the Residency as Research Co-Preceptor.

 Molly Day, MD, ATC

 Molly finished number 1 in the 2010 graduating class at the University of Wisconsin-La Crosse where she earned a BS in Athletic Training.
 Molly is an accomplished artist, athlete and plays the piano.
 She was very excited about the incredible educational opportunity the fellowship offered and made the most of her time here.
-Molly is an accomplished artist, athlete and plays the piano.
-Molly started medical school at the University of Wisconsin in Madison in August, 2011.
-She finished medical school in 2015 and is doing her orthopedic residency in Iowa.
+She attributes the NHMI fellowship as providing her with unique experiences and perspectives which played an instrumental role and shaped her eventual career path in Orthopaedic Surgery.
+She completed medical school at the University of Wisconsin in Madison in 2015 and Orthopedic Surgery residency at the University of Iowa in 2020.
+She is currently finishing fellowship in Sports Medicine at Hospital for Special Surgery in New York City and is one of the team physicians taking care of the NY Giants.

 Matthew Burns, ATC